WE'RE HIRING

 The Workers Arts and Heritage Centre’s mandate is to preserve, honour, and promote the culture and history of all working people.
 WAHC is located just off Hamilton’s creative hub, James Street North in a designated heritage building, the Custom House, on the traditional territory of the Haudenosaunee and Anishinaabe.

-Reporting to the ED and working alongside the staff team, the Intern can expect to carry out the following duties
+Reporting to the ED and working with the staff team, the Intern can expect to carry out the following duties:

 The ideal candidate for this position will possess:

-• some experience in a community museum or art gallery setting through a school placement or job position and/or a recent graduate of a related educational program (Collections Management, Museum Studies, Curatorial Practice)
+- Some experience in a community museum or art gallery setting through a school placement and/or a recent graduate of a related educational program

-• basic computer skills in a PC environment, and ideally comfortable with Google suite of products and project management software; familiarity with CMS
+- Basic computer skills in a PC environment, and ideally comfortable with Google suite of products and project management software; familiarity with collections management systems

-• a clear and strong interest in history, heritage, labour, art, material culture;
+- A clear and strong interest in history, heritage, labour, art, material culture, and social justice

-• ability to be open minded, flexible, adaptable to a fast paced environment and a community museum –setting with stretched resources and non-dedicated collections curator –able to take direction from different people on the staff team and to work collaboratively and be open to discussion and suggestions;
+- Ability to be open minded, flexible, adaptable to a fast paced environment and a community museum setting with stretched resources and a non-dedicated collections curator

 For the complete job posting, click here.